There are 709 names matching your criteria. This is page 3.

-Occupational surname meaning "tailor" in Italian, from Latin sartus
+Occupational name meaning "tailor" in Italian, from Latin sartus

-Nickname for a poor or miserly person from the Italian scarso
+Nickname for a poor or miserly person from Italian scarso

 From Sicilian sciarra

 meaning "quarrel, dispute", originally a nickname for a quarrelsome person.

 Originally indicated a person from Selmone (Sulmona), Italy.